Terms & Conditions of Sales

 The tenant will make peaceful use of the rented property.

-He will maintain the rented property and return it in a clean condition: washing and putting away of dishes done, sheets and towels gathered*, barbecue cleaned, floor swept*, household trash and other waste removed*. (* does not apply to overnight stays in guest rooms)
+He will maintain the rented property and return it in a good state of cleanliness: washing and putting away of dishes done, sheets and towels gathered*, barbecue cleaned, floor swept*, household rubbish and other waste removed*. (* does not apply to overnight stays in guest rooms)

 He undertakes to make normal and reasonable use of the means of comfort (heating, water, electricity, etc.) as well as the equipment (household appliances, multimedia, kitchen, garden furniture, etc.) made available.
 Sofas and armchairs should never be used as extra beds.